xiongrxchn/IntelBri.github.io/index.md

 - Small, cheap and easily available
 ```

-The team also use buzzer to warn drivers when identifying alarming signals.
+The team also use a buzzer to warn drivers when identifying alarming signals.

 ```markdown
 Buzzer Features and Specifications: